Selapian/Gazelle-WebTorrent/README.md

 *Edit config.js and enter your Neo4j credentials.*

-*Edit the Torrents model under static/client/models* Insert Source types (such as Documentary, or Renaissance Art), edition_torrent media (such as Ebook or Concert), and edition_torrent format (such as PDF or mp3).
-We do not currently support codecs or bitrates, so I would recommend editing your formats to be more specific, like mp3 (192kbps), mp3 (V0), x264 (1080p HD), etc. For perspective, an Ebook would be [media] and a PDF vs djvu would be [format].
-The way Gazelle works is, PDFs and djvus of the same Edition are listed under the same DataTable heading.
+*Edit the Torrents model under static/client/models* Insert Source types (such as Documentary, or Renaissance Art), edition_torrent media (such as Ebook or Concert), and edition_torrent format (such as PDF or mp3), and resolution (such as v0, 720p or 1080x720) For perspective, an Ebook would be [media] and a PDF vs djvu would be [format].
+If you want x264, I recommend setting mkv (x264) as a [format], and then using the Resolutions array to add SD, 720p, 4k, etc.

 *Host server.js, config.js, static/, and js/ on a node.js platform*